spencereldred/methods_Apr_2014/ruby_dot_methods.md

 # Student Learning Objectives: (5 min)

-* <h2> By the end of this lesson you should be able to:
+* <h3> By the end of this lesson you should be able to:

-	* <h3>find the documentation for the .inspect method of a ruby array in the Ruby Docs (ruby-doc.org).
+	* find the documentation for the .inspect method of a ruby array in the Ruby Docs (ruby-doc.org).
-	* <h3> use .split() method to convert a sentence string into an array of individual words.
+	* use .split() method to convert a sentence string into an array of individual words.
-	* <h3> use the .each method to list out the elements in an array.
+	* use the .each method to list out the elements in an array.
-	* <h3> use the .each method to list out the key-value pairs of a hash.
+	* use the .each method to list out the key-value pairs of a hash.

 # What are methods for: